csc-training/elements-of-hpc/parallel-computing-technical/hierarchy_parallelism.md

 suitable for vectorization and providing hints for the compiler to vectorize particular operations.

-Basically all CPUs used in modern supercomputer support vector instructions.
+Basically all CPUs used in modern supercomputers support vector instructions.
 For example, the current (as of 2021) Intel CPUs can perform arithmetic operations on 8 floating point numbers at the same time (16 numbers with reduced precision) and AMD CPUs on 4 floating